ajaygunalan/ajaygunalan.github.io/_includes/projects/past/bldc/src/bldc.md

 #### Led Blink using ChibiOS ####

 [Playembedded](https://www.playembedded.org/blog/how-to-start/) tutorial are best.
-I don't want to repeat that.
+I did it and I don't want to repeat it again.
 In essence, what you'll do is to write a piece of code for Led BLINK in the Eclipse IDE.
 Then, build it on your computer to get the binaries and dump it on the embedded board using OpenOCD.
 OpenOCD is a software abstraction layer so that you can dump and debug the binaries on the board.
 You would need a flasher or debugger like STLINK V2 which connects your PC to the embedded board.

 <br>